 Find out everything you need to know about Loy Krathong Festival in Thailand including when it will take place this year, why people celebrate Loy Krathong, and how to celebrate it.

 Loy Krathong Festival is celebrated on the evening of the 12th full moon of the Thai lunar calendar.
-It usually falls in the month of November, according to the Western calendar.
+It usually falls in November, according to the Western calendar.
 Therefore, the Loy Kratong date is not fixed.
 It changes every year depending on the full moon.

 In 2024, it will take place on the evening of 16th November.
 Find out how the Loy Krathong date is determined and how long the Loy Krathong festival lasts.